Access the Series: Enrolling now in The Estate Registry. →

 1. Reduce the heat to medium-low.
 Continue cooking and whisking slowly until the sauce begins to visibly thicken and homogenize.

 2. To test the viscosity, dip a stainless steel spoon into the sauce and run your finger through the coating on the back of the spoon.
-If the line holds its shape without the liquid weeping back together, the sauce has reached proper structural thickness (about 5 minutes).
+If the line holds its shape without the liquid weeping back together, the sauce has reached the proper thickness (about 5 minutes).

 The Aromatic Finish